patternfly/patternfly-elements/docs/framework-integration/react.md

   I realize that may have been a lot.
 So let’s recap what we did.

   1. Initial Setup: Added the web component polyfills
-  2. Adding PatternFly Elements (web components): Added the following web components as dependencies in our app: pfe-card, pfe-cta, and pfe-accordion
+  2. Adding PatternFly Elements (web components): Added the following web components as dependencies in our app: pfe-card, and pfe-accordion
   3. Adding PatternFly Elements (web components): Imported the web components into our `index.js` file
   4. Adding PatternFly Elements (web components): Added the markup for our components in `index.js`
   5. Interacting with our web components API: Created a reference to the accordion so we could open the first panel after the page loads